freemansoft/docker-scripts/README.md

 | `docker volume ls`          | list persistent volumes      |
 | `docker volume rm <volume>` | remove the persistent volume |

-## open command line prompt on the VM hosting docker
+## How to: open command line prompt on the VM hosting docker
 Windows and Mac Docker desktop runs in a VM.
 The named volumes are inside that VM.
 You can look at the named volumes in the MobyLinux VM that hosts the docker containers with teh following steps.
 * `docker container run --rm -it -v /:/host alpine`
 * `chroot /host`
 * `ls /var/lib/docker/volumes/`

-From [docker tips blog](https://nickjanetakis.com/blog/docker-tip-70-gain-access-to-the-mobylinux-vm-on-windows-or-macos).
+This from [docker tips blog](https://nickjanetakis.com/blog/docker-tip-70-gain-access-to-the-mobylinux-vm-on-windows-or-macos).
 Works for Windows and Mac.

+## IDE Integration
+The Docker plugin for Visual Studio Code supports opening a shell into the container from the docker control pane.